Dissenting voice on BOJ board calls for pre-emptive monetary easing

 By Leika Kihara

-HAKODATE, Japan, Sept 4 (Reuters) - Bank of Japan board member Goushi Kataoka advocated a pre-emptive further easing in monetary policy, warning of risks to the inflation outlook and the pain spreading through the economy from the bitter U.S.-China trade war.
+HAKODATE, Japan, Sept 4 (Reuters) - A Bank of Japan board member on Wednesday advocated a pre-emptive further easing in monetary policy, warning that the need for additional stimulus is growing as the pain from the U.S. China trade war on the export-reliant economy broadens.

-A vocal supporter of aggressive easing, Kataoka warned that Japan's economic growth will fall short of its potential in coming years as the global slowdown hurts exports.

-"When there is a distance between our price target and actual inflation, it's important to respond pre-emptively instead of waiting until we confirm that the price trend has changed," Kataoka said in a speech to business leaders in Hakodate, northern Japan.
+But Goushi Kataoka, a vocal supporter of aggressive easing, offered few clues on whether he will propose loosening policy at this month's rate review, saying he will take into account not just the benefits but the cost of additional easing.

+"I'd like to take these points into account in deciding what the BOJ needs to do at its September meeting," he said.
+"If we were to ease again, we must scrutinise the benefits and the costs of doing so."

 Under a policy dubbed yield curve control, the BOJ guides short-term interest rates at -0.1% and the 10-year government bond yield around 0%.

-Kataoka has been among two in the nine-member board who have recently dissented to the BOJ's decision to keep the rate targets steady.
-He called for deepening negative interest rates at a rate review in July but did not put the proposal to a vote.

-In a footnote of the text of his speech released on Wednesday, Kataoka said cutting the short-term rate target would help change the shape of the yield curve to a more accommodative one.
+A footnote to the text of Kataoka's speech said cutting the short-term rate target would help change the shape of the yield curve to a more accommodative one.
 He did not elaborate on how this could happen.

 "At present, there is a gap between our inflation target and actual price moves.
 As such, it's necessary to strengthen monetary easing," Kataoka said.